6 Reasons to Consider Supplements for Dogs

 Given the growth of pet supplements and seemingly endless options, it can feel overwhelming knowing if and when your dog needs a supplement.

-Supplements for dogs help relieve hip and joint pain, improve cognition, relieve anxiety, support urinary health, and strengthen bones, among other benefits.
-Whether your dog is young or old, anxious or fearful, or suffering from an ailment, the right supplements can help her live a happier and healthier life.
+Supplements for dogs may help relieve hip and joint pain, improve cognition, relieve anxiety, support urinary health, and strengthen bones, among other benefits.
+Whether your dog is young or old, anxious or fearful, or suffering from an ailment, the right supplements may help them live a happier and healthier life.

-This article will delve into the signs, behaviors and indicators to determine when your dog might need supplements and how to find the best products to suit your pet.
+This article will delve into the signs, behaviors and indicators to determine when your dog might benefit from supplements and how to find the best products to suit your pet.

 What Are Dog Supplements?

 Dog supplements are concentrated forms of ingredients that can be added to your pet’s diet to boost nutrition and enhance your dog’s quality of life.
-Pet parents can start including supplements as early as puppyhood, and continue to provide dogs with support throughout her life—especially during her golden years.
+Pet parents can start including supplements as early as puppyhood, and continue to provide dogs with support throughout their lives—especially during their golden years.

 According to Grand View Research’s latest report, “Pet supplements provide essential nutrients that help in improving the immune system and reducing the risk of heart diseases, cancer, inflammation, and diabetes.
 In addition, pet supplements such as fish oil, biotin, and amino acid improve the skin and strengthen the ability to fight with common problems, such as bacterial infection, itchy skin, and environmental allergies.”